bghira/SimpleTuner/OPTIONS.md

                         min weighting method.
 This is required when using the soft min SNR calculation method.
   --model_family {pixart_sigma,kolors,sd3,flux,smoldit,sdxl,legacy}
                         The model family to train.
-This option is required to specify the model family if one of the deprecated options such as --flux is not provided.
+This option is required.
   --model_type {full,lora,deepfloyd-full,deepfloyd-lora,deepfloyd-stage2,deepfloyd-stage2-lora}
                         The training type to use. 'full' will train the full model, while 'lora' will train the LoRA model.
 LoRA is a smaller model that can be used for faster training.
-  --legacy              This option must be provided when training a Stable
-                        Diffusion 1.x or 2.x model.
-  --kolors              This option must be provided when training a Kolors
-                        model.
-  --flux                This option must be provided when training a Flux
-                        model.
   --flux_lora_target {mmdit,context,context+ffs,all,all+ffs,ai-toolkit,tiny,nano}
                         Flux has single and joint attention blocks.
 By default, all attention layers are trained, but not the